HackerExperience/specs/hackerexperience2/contributing.md

 ## Clone a repository

 Cloning a repository is easy.
+First of all, you need to set up your cloning credentials.
+It's very straightforward.

-First of all, if you have SSH Keys set up, using the Clone (SSH) option is easier.
+If you have SSH Keys set up, using the Clone (SSH) option is faster.
 Otherwise, you should use Clone (HTTP).

 - Make sure you have already added your cloning credentials for SSH or HTTPS.
 It's simple!